 We like GoDaddy.
-We’ve referred business to them in the past, and have helped their clients take advantage of the company’s vast array of products and features.
+We’ve referred businesses to them in the past and have helped their clients take advantage of the company’s vast array of products and features.
 Unfortunately, like many other shopping cart software suites that offer in-house (or closely referred) payment processing, GoDaddy has never had an “out of the box” solution for high-risk products and services.

-Their processing solutions, like most hosting providers and site builders, do not allow for many common high-risk product types.
+Like most hosting providers and site builders, their processing solutions do not allow for many common high-risk product types.
 This isn’t necessarily a deal killer, but it does add complexity.

 This is what we do, we solve problems, and we love doing it.
 We help high-risk website owners find payment gateways, software, chargeback mitigation, and processing solutions that work with their shopping cart of choice.
-We’ll help even if that cart’s preferred partners don’t work in your industry.
+We’ll help even if that cart’s preferred partners, like Stripe or PayPal, don’t work in your industry.

 High-risk sales are changing with GoDaddy